 - 2 – The sensation is normal

 Scores are individually tested for both light touch and pinprick are normal.
-A maximum possible score is 112 points for each of them for a patient with normal sensation.
+The maximum possible score is 112 points for each of them for a patient with normal sensation.

 In addition, presence or absence of anal sensation is noted.